riyan-gendut/learning-OpenGL/README.md

   * most of the DevIL-related codes copied from [this forum post](https://community.khronos.org/t/how-to-load-an-image-in-opengl/71231/6)
   * just needed a bit of changes to use vertex arrays—it also had the bit of code for aspect ratio preservation when window is resized
   * the code is pretty dirty but it's ok cuz it's just a test
+* **fodrv.cpp**
+  * a small program that loads an image through DevIL
+  * shows it as a texture on a rectangle
+  * and then spins the rectangle
+  * Note to self, load image into opengl texture *after* making the context current through glfwMakeContextCurrent(window);